cedardevs/onestop-clients/onestop-python-client/README.md

 `
 kubectl exec -it pyconsumer bash
 `
+# In the container
+Manually add smeFunc.py
+Install requests library
+>pip install requests

+# In the cluster load some test data into the cluster
+./upload.sh IM /Users/dneufeld/repos/onestop-test-data/DEM http://localhost/registry

+#Test it out using cli args
+python smeFunc.py -cmd consume -b onestop-dev-cp-kafka:9092 -s http://onestop-dev-cp-schema-registry:8081 -t psi-registry-collection-parsed-changelog -g sme-test -o earliest

+python smeFunc.py -cmd produce -b onestop-dev-cp-kafka:9092 -s http://onestop-dev-cp-schema-registry:8081 -t psi-collection-input-unknown

-And then there should be env vars available so you can run this -
+Or you can use env vars available so you can run this -
 ```
 python ./smeFunc.py -b $KAFKA_BROKERS -s $SCHEMA_REGISTRY -t $TOPIC -g $GROUP_ID -o $OFFSET
 ```

-or adjust it as needed.

 # packaing and publishing new version
 First you will need to setup your credentials.
 Create $HOME/.pypirc and update it with the cedardevs username, pw, and token.
 It will look like the following-